TechWithOmid/two/README.md

 - [ ] delete post
 - [ ] draft post
 - [ ] after 10 post show *more* btn for and 5 more post
+- [ ] create category page and show the categorys
 - [ ] comment system
     - [ ] send notification to user when replay to the comment
 - [ ] contact us